studiobutter/anime_api/README.md

 **NOTICE**: All APIs have been migrated to HoYoPlay APIs.
 All Old Launcher APIs are deprecated.

 This Repository is meant for reseaching and helping players do manual downloads.
+You can read the FAQ [here](./Docs/FAQ.md)

 Used in Project: